2008 Connecticut Huskies football team: Louisville

 The Huskies took the show on the road to start a very long, and potentially very rewarding three game road trip.
 The defense for UConn was less than stellar allowing 508 yards of offense, almost double their own output.
 The shining light for the Huskies was Donald Brown, who rushed for 190 yards and a touchdown.
 When he was given the ball, he made things happen time and time again.
 The injury bug also hit the Huskies and hit them hard.
 Starting quarterback Tyler Lorenzen suffered a broken foot early in the second quarter paving the way for Notre Dame transfer Zach Frazier to take over the helm.
 Later in the third quarter, senior tight end Steve Brouse suffered a broken fibula.
 Despite the injuries to two of their senior offensive leaders, the Huskies rallied late behind Frazier and two way player Darius Butler.
 Trailing by one point with 2:45 left in the game, Linebacker Lawrence Wilson picked off Cardinal's quarterback Hunter Cantwell and went 45 yards the other way to put UConn up 26–21, with the two-point conversion being unsuccessful.
 The UConn defense held strong on the ensuing possession, sealing the victory, and the Huskies second consecutive 5–0 start.

 International Bowl

 The Huskies had a great season and were invited to their third bowl game in school history for the second straight year.
 On January 3, 2009, they played the University of Buffalo Bulls in the International Bowl in Toronto, Ontario, Canada.
 The Huskies started off committing sloppy turnovers in the first half but would go on to win the game 38–20.
 Steve Brouse caught the only touchdown pass of the game while running back Donald Brown rushed for 261 yards on 29 carries and one touchdown.
-He was named the MVP of the game and after the game he decided to forgo his senior season to enter the 2009 NFL Draft.
+He was named the MVP of the game and after the game he decided to forgo his senior season to enter the 2009 NFL draft.

-2009 Draft

-Four players on the 2008 UConn football team were selected in the 2009 NFL Draft on April 25, 2009.
-Donald Brown was selected at #27 by the Indianapolis Colts, Darius Butler was selected by the New England Patriots at #41, Will Beatty and Cody Brown were selected late in the 2nd round at #60 (Will Beatty, New York Giants) and #63 (Cody Brown, Arizona Cardinals).